rekhaDevs/samagragovernance.in/src/pages/blog/2021-03-30-how-odisha-is-creating-a-state-wide-database-of-its-farmers.md

 authorImage: /img/Utkarsh.jpg
 date: 2021-03-30T10:40:42.828Z
 description: >-
-  The Government of Odisha has conceptualized Krushak Odisha—a state-wide comprehensive farmer database.
+  The Government of Odisha's farmer database will contain the latest demographic, financial, land record, and asset-related information of all the state’s farmers.
 featuredimage: /img/Odisha-ADAPT-Feat.jpg
 ---
 Imagine you are opening the Swiggy/Zomato app to order food.
 Even before you place the order, the app reminds you what you ordered last time.
 It even shows you a customized list of recommended restaurants based on your food preference.
 You appreciate this personalized service and therefore use these apps regularly.